4

 – brasofilo

-Oct 2, 2014 at 23:39
+Commented Oct 2, 2014 at 23:39

 • Yes, Scriptish makes a HUGE difference!
 You need to state these things in the question along with an exact recipe to duplicate the problem.
 I'm pretty sure that Scriptish has not fully implemented the, beyond F'd up, behavior that GM has with @grant settings.
 TM only emulated that abominable approach for compatibility.
-Oct 3, 2014 at 0:16
+Commented Oct 3, 2014 at 0:16

 • sh!t, sorry for that, I realized that just now, am moving away from it and going standard with GM.
 Thanks for the heads up.